JS-24693/python-datastructures_algorithm_Packt_Py/README.md

 - Runs in worst-case exponential time, but efficiently solves standard Sudoku puzzles.
 - Modifies the board in-place; no additional data structures required.
 - Ensures correctness by validating row, column, and grid before each placement.

+## S04 - Sorting Folder

+## 01_bubblesort.py

+#### AlgorithmConceptualUnderstanding Class

+This module provides a minimal, instructional implementation of the bubble sort algorithm.

+Bubble sort is a comparison‑based, in‑place sorting method that repeatedly scans the list, compares adjacent elements, and swaps them when out of order.
+Each pass pushes the largest remaining element to its correct position, shrinking the unsorted region.

+## 02_selectionsort.py

+This module implements the selection sort algorithm.
+Selection sort scans the unsorted portion of the list, finds the smallest element, and swaps it into its correct position.
+After each pass, the sorted region grows by one element.

+#### selection_sort(li)

+Performs an in-place selection sort.

+- Outer loop selects index `i` where the next smallest element should be placed.
+- Inner loop scans `li[i:]` to find the smallest element.
+- Swap places the smallest element at index `i`.
+- Time complexity: O(n^2).

+## 03_insertionsort.py

+This module provides a minimal, instructional implementation of insertion sort.
+Insertion sort builds a sorted region one element at a time.
+The element at index 0 is treated as sorted; each subsequent element (key = li[i]) is inserted into its correct position by shifting larger elements to the right.

+Insertion sort is adaptive:
+- Best case (already sorted): inner loop performs no shifts → O(n)
+- Worst case (reverse sorted): each key shifts across entire sorted region → O(n²)

+## 04_mergetwosortedarrays.py

+This module implements the merge operation used in merge sort.
+Given two sorted arrays `A` and `B`, the function `merge_sorted_arrays(A, B)` produces a new sorted array `C` containing all elements from both inputs.

+#### Algorithm

+The merge procedure uses two pointers:
+- `i` — current index in `A`
+- `j` — current index in `B`

+At each step, the smaller of `A[i]` and `B[j]` is appended to `C`.
+When one array is exhausted, the remaining elements of the other array are appended directly.

+This guarantees linear time:
+- Each iteration advances either `i` or `j`
+- Total operations = `n + m`
+- Time complexity: **O(n + m)**

+## 05_divideconquer.py

+This module implements merge sort using a divide-and-conquer strategy.
+The algorithm recursively divides the array into two halves until each subarray has size 1, then merges sorted halves using the merge operation.

+#### Algorithm Overview

+1. **Divide**
+   - Compute midpoint: `mid = (left + right) // 2`
+   - Recursively sort `left..mid`
+   - Recursively sort `mid+1..right`

+2. **Conquer**
+   - Merge the two sorted halves using a temporary array `C`
+   - Copy merged results back into the original array

+#### Complexity

+- **Time:** O(n log n)
+- **Space:** O(n)
+- Merge sort guarantees n log n performance for all inputs.

+## 06_quicksort.py

+This module implements the partitioning step used in quicksort.
+Partitioning rearranges an array around a pivot so that:

+- All elements <= pivot appear on the left
+- Pivot appears in its correct final position
+- All elements > pivot appear on the right

+Partitioning does **not** sort the array; it only groups elements relative to the pivot.
+Quicksort uses this operation recursively to sort the left and right subarrays.

+#### Algorithm

+1. Choose pivot as the last element.
+2. Initialize `left = -1`.
+3. Scan from index `0` to `n-2`:
+   - If `A[i] <= pivot`, increment `left` and swap `A[i]` with `A[left]`.
+4. After scanning, increment `left` and swap pivot into position `left`.

+#### Complexity

+- **Time:** O(n)
+- **Space:** O(1)

+## 07_countingsort.py

+Counting sort is a non-comparison-based sorting algorithm that achieves linear time complexity O(n + m), where n is the number of elements and m is the maximum value in the array.

+It works by counting occurrences of each value, building a cumulative frequency array, and placing each element into its correct sorted position.
+Counting sort is stable and is used inside radix sort.

+#### Algorithm Steps

+1. Find the maximum value in the array.
+2. Build a frequency array of size (max_value + 1).
+3. Convert frequency array to cumulative frequency.
+4. Traverse the array in reverse to ensure stability.
+5. Place each element into its correct sorted position.
+6. Copy the result back into the original array.

+#### Complexity

+- **Time:** O(n + m)
+- **Space:** O(n + m)
+- **Stable:** Yes
+- **Comparison-based:** No

+## 08_move_zeroes.py

+The Move Zeroes (LeetCode 283) algorithm moves all zeros in an array to the end while preserving the relative order of non-zero elements.
+It uses a partition-style approach similar to quicksort.

+#### Algorithm

+1. Maintain a pointer `start` for the next non-zero placement.
+2. Scan the array from left to right.
+3. When a non-zero element is found:
+   - Swap it with `nums[start]`
+   - Increment `start`
+4. Zeros naturally shift to the end.

+#### Complexity

+- **Time:** O(n)
+- **Space:** O(1)
+- **Stable:** Yes (non-zero order preserved)

+## 09_majority_element.py

+#### Majority Element — Moore's Voting Algorithm (LeetCode 169)

+This solution finds the majority element in O(n) time and O(1) space using Moore's Voting Algorithm.
+The majority element is guaranteed to exist and appears more than n/2 times.

+#### Algorithm

+1. Choose the first element as the candidate.
+2. Set count = 1.
+3. For each element:
+   - If it matches the candidate, increment count.
+   - Otherwise, decrement count.
+   - If count becomes 0, choose a new candidate and reset count to 1.
+4. The final candidate is the majority element.

+#### Complexity

+- **Time:** O(n)
+- **Space:** O(1)

+## 10_sort colors.py

+The Sort Colors — Dutch National Flag Algorithm (LeetCode #75) problem requires sorting an array containing only 0, 1, and 2 without using built-in sorting.
+The optimal solution is the Dutch National Flag algorithm, which partitions the array in a single pass.

+#### Algorithm

+Use three pointers:
+- `left`  → next position for a 0
+- `right` → next position for a 2
+- `i`     → current index

+Rules:
+1. If nums[i] == 0: swap with nums[left], increment both left and i.
+2. If nums[i] == 2: swap with nums[right], decrement right only.
+3. If nums[i] == 1: increment i.

+#### Complexity

+- **Time:** O(n)
+- **Space:** O(1)

+## S05 - Linked Lists Folder